dimaip/dimaip.github.io/_posts/2014-08-13-typo3-neos-is-so-mvc.md

 comments: true
 ---

 This year I took a deep dive into the world of frontend.
-To my surprise it's not so much about "pixel-perfect" spaghetti CSS code whirled over HTML page by page anymore.
-Nowadays frontend has architecture and deep meaning.
+To my surprise it's not so much about "pixel-perfect" spaghetti CSS code whirled over HTML, page by page.
+Nowadays frontend has architecture, it has deep thought behind it.
 The other thing that surprised me is that not many of server-side guys seem to care about it, they think they have a separate, much more sophisticated realm of its own.
 Heck, even designers have become closer to understanding frontend, than the server-side people.
 This article will be an attempt to look at the most advanced server-side CMS with the eyes of frontend architect and MVC-lover.

 ##Starting point